 From the System Security choice, you can set, change, and delete a user (power-on) password and a supervisor (administrator) password.
-The supervisor password is available only if the optional IBM Remote Supervisor Adapter II is installed in your server.
 The System Security choice is on the full Configuration/Setup menu only.

 If you set only a user password, you must type the user password to complete the system startup, and you have access to the full Configuration/Setup Utility menu.